devandres-tech/devandres-blog/_posts/react-router-v6.md

 # Navigate Function

-You can programmatically navigate to a URL with the `useNavigate` hook, useful for logging users out or after a form submission
+You can programmatically navigate to a URL with the `useNavigate` hook, useful for logging users out or after a form submission:

 ```jsx
 import { useNavigate } from 'react-router-dom'